Edit, one year later:

 The piece below was written one year ago at the Eagle roundup in Nevada.
 At the time we were extremely tired, coming off Muddy Creek roundup in Utah and under the massive power grab by those pushing the “Ten Years to AML” agenda many of you are aware of today.

 Today?
-They are not reporting roundups the way they used to.
+They are not even reporting roundups the way they used to.
 Many have even stopped doing the “copy and paste.”
 Many are not even telling you (like at Fish Creek) when a foal is run and his leg is broken.

 That is because these groups are trying to get a slice of the “wild horse pie” in a new subsidy grab being proposed in Congress.
+They are selling out.

 PLEASE, take the action in this alert HERE.

 Today we honor the memory of events like the one outlined in this piece.
 We renew our commitment.
 Our wild horses need your voice, badly.
 Please renew your commitment to stay vigilant, watch for inconsistent and mixed messaging.
 Without your voice, and your commitment they don’t stand a chance.

 We are still in the process of seeking justice for this mare.
 In addition, we have taken steps to address this on a nationwide level.
 We are building the framework for sweeping change. (one move HERE)